Author: Lori Apon

 - Spend a few minutes thanking God for the gift of the one you loved while once again surrendering the days of their life back to Him.

 Of course, you may not feel up to another day on the calendar to remember in a special way, which can be emotionally exhausting in itself.
-So, give yourself permission to release the celebrating of this day.
+So, give yourself permission to release the celebration of this day.
 Now that your husband is gone, it really is up to you to decide how much attention to assign to these significant days.
 If you release the celebration, release the guilt as well.
-You don’t have do anything unless it is life-giving and brings joy or healing.
+You don’t have to do anything unless it is life-giving and brings joy or healing.